kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/header-manipulation.md

 {{% notice warning %}}
 Envoy's external processing filter is considered a work in progress and has an unknown security posture.
 Use caution when using this feature in production environments.
 For more information, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter#external-processing).
-As of envoy 1.32, header manipulation via ExtProc only supports adding new headers, overwriting or appending to existing headers.
+As of Envoy 1.32, header manipulation via ExtProc is supported only for adding new headers and for overwriting or appending existing headers.
 {{% /notice %}}

 1. Before you begin, install [Gloo Gateway Enterprise]({{% versioned_link_path fromRoot="/installation/enterprise/" %}}) in your cluster.